General Terms & Conditions

 performance of the Contract which result from Force Majeure.
 The party subject

-to the Force Majeure event shall promptly notify the other party in writing
+to the Force Majeure event shall promptly notify the other party in writing when

-than 12 weeks, the Supplier may terminate the Contract by written notice to the
+12 weeks, the Supplier may terminate the Contract by written notice to the

 other party.